-As part of its role in the quality management of ophthalmic specialist training, the ICO developed a quality assurance strategy for its inspection of basic training posts in 2013 based upon seven quality indicators.
-This was informed by the quality indicators developed by the JCST in the UK (Appendix O).
+As part of its role in the quality management of ophthalmic specialist training, the ICO developed a quality assurance strategy for its inspection of basic training posts.
+The quality indicators developed by the ICO are available in Appendix O.

 The ICO recommends that clinical placements need to be in Training Units that: